jackmaden/philosophybreak/_articles/absurdity-with-camus.md

 <h2>The consequences of living in absurdity</h2>
 <p><span class="big-letter">I</span>f we grant Camus that we <i>do</i> occupy this absurd space of yearning but never finding, it could be said that almost all of our concerns simply don’t matter, for on this view all of our beliefs, thoughts, and actions towards the world become trivial and meaningless.
 We are all Sisyphus, pointlessly rolling our boulders.
 Powerless.
 Petrified in absurdity like insects in amber.</p>
 <p>In this picture one concern <i>does</i> remain, however -- and it's a big one.</p>
-<h4 class="blockquote fade-right">"There is only one really serious philosophical question," Camus says, "and that is suicide.
-Deciding whether or not life is worth living is to answer the fundamental question in philosophy."</h4>
+<blockquote class="fade-right">"There is only one really serious philosophical question," Camus says, "and that is suicide.
+Deciding whether or not life is worth living is to answer the fundamental question in philosophy."</blockquote>
 <p>Yikes.</p>
 <p>To sum up, then, according to Camus: we live in absurdity, we cannot escape this absurdity, and - due to the fact we are condemned never to comprehend the ultimate nature of existence - the only act that can have any bearing on our condition is suicide.</p>
 <p>So far, so bleak -- pointlessness, futility, suicide… On Camus’s view the answer to the question of whether or not life is worth living surely seems only to point one way...</p>